 You can’t go wrong by making beans for dinner.
-They are healthy, easy and hands off – once they go into the slow cooker (you can even freeze the leftovers for later as well).
-Sometimes I go ahead and make up some burritos with the leftover beans and put them in the freezer for an instant last minute meal.
+They are healthy, easy and hands off – once they go into the slow cooker.
+It doesn’t get much easier than this!

 Making some refried beans is fun and you can make them as mild or as spicy as you like them.
 Cheryl likes everything mild, so I make mine that way, except I have some spicy hot sauce on the side.